mazenbesher/mk-targets-runner/README.md

 - [ ] Timeout for finding targets
 - [ ] Add tasks via the [`TaskProvider`](https://code.visualstudio.com/api/extension-guides/task-provider)
 - [ ] Right now the extension uses the activation event `onLanguage` since the extension should be activated for any targetfile type which is dynmically determined.
-This is not ideal since it will be activated for any file.
+This is not ideal since it will be activated for any file
-- Add support for:
-  - [ ] Rakefile
-  - [ ] Python typer
+- Extend support to include Rakefile and Python typer
 - Git hooks for:
   - [ ] Tests
   - [ ] Linting
   - [ ] Configurations generation
 - [ ] Add tests
 - [ ] Auto increment version with commit and auto append commit messages to `CHANGELOG.md`
-- [ ] Show some indication that the extension is working (e.g. spinner) while finding targets
+- [ ] Add a visual indication (e.g., spinner) to show the extension is actively searching for targets

-# Useful links
+# Helpful Resources

 - [Task Provider](https://code.visualstudio.com/api/extension-guides/task-provider)
 - icons